nuelodek/nuelodek/README.md

 - 👋 Hi, I’m @nuelodek
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working with the various langauges (Node.js, PhP, Python, React and Laravel) to build ultra-scallable apps and websites ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fintech, agric-tech, insur-tech and edu-tech.
 - 📫 How to reach me nuelodekunle20@gmail.com or whatsapp via +2349151294786

 <!---